AlxBlzrv/CS50-AI/Optimization/README_Crossword.md

 This project is an educational endeavor and is not licensed.
 Feel free to clone, modify, and share it for educational purposes.

 ---

-Feel free to adjust or expand upon this template to better suit your preferences and project details!